-REQUIRED. <XML>, Provides a description of the renderer's ability to interpret and render a ContentDirectory Service item.
+Required. <XML>, Provides a description of the renderer's ability to interpret and render a ContentDirectory service item.
 It consist of a series of dependent elements that describe various aspects of the Rendering device capabilities.

 Note, each occurrence of this element corresponds to a ContentDirectory service item.
-If no ContentDirectory service items are found, then this element MUST be omitted.
+If no ContentDirectory service items are found, then this element shall be omitted.